-Prerequisite: MET 176 (With a final grade of C or higher) Corequisite: MET 216
+Prerequisite: MET 176 (With a final grade of C or higher or instructor permission) Corequisite: MET 216

-MET 216 (3 credits) Parametric Solid Modeling
+Parametric Solid Modeling

 An intermediate computer-aided drafting course in threedimensional, feature-based, parametric solid modeling with applications in the designing and detailing of mechanical components and assemblies.
 Applications include structured programming with practical applications in the creation and modification of solid models for complex parts, assemblies, and related engineering drawings.